Cord blood bank releases

 READ THE FULL STORY

-“Regenerative therapies using cord blood are not just the medicine of the future – they are happening now.”
+“Regenerative therapies using cord blood are not just science fiction – they are being developed today in thousands of clinical trials.”

-• For clients who choose Multiple Portions, there is the option to only release the amount of stem cells required – saving the remainder for future treatments
+• For clients who choose Multiple Portions, if cell count allows, there is the option to only release the amount of stem cells required – saving the remainder for potential future treatments

 • Cells4Life send all samples directly to the treating establishment in a specialist cryogenic shipping device – no additional processing is required